Get a Quote

 Do I need Owners Title Insurance

-Owner’s title insurance is insurance against undisclosed problems with the title, and it protects you against financial losses resulting from title defects, liens, or other matters.
-Owner’s title insurance will defend you against a lawsuit attacking your title or reimburse you for actual money lost.
-It can also be used to clear up the title issue.
-Before a Massachusetts owner’s title insurance policy is issued, which is done through the closing attorney, a title exam will be completed and reviewed by the closing attorney to detect, prevent, and eliminate risks and losses caused by title problems.
-Public records need to be examined to document the chain of title to the property and to identify all outstanding claims. ‘
+Owner’s title insurance provides protection against undisclosed problems with the title, which can result in financial losses due to title defects, liens, or other matters.
+The title insurance company will typically defend the homeowner against a lawsuit attacking their title or reimburse them for any actual money lost.
+It can also be used to clear up title issues.
+Before issuing an owner’s title insurance policy, the closing attorney will complete a title exam to detect, prevent, and eliminate risks and losses caused by title problems.
+Public records are examined to document the chain of title to the property and to identify all outstanding claims.

 Owner's Title Insurance vs. Homeowner's Insurance